andrewferlitsch/Gap/train/README.md

 The example below creates an Images objects consisting of three images with corresponding labels 1, 2 and 3.

         images = Images(['1_100.jpg', '2_100.jpg', '3_100.jpg'], [1, 2, 3])

+For each image specified, the Images class creates an Image object, which are maintained in the Images object as a list.
+The list of corresonding Image objects can be accessed from the property *images*.
+In the example below, a collection of three images is created, and then the *images* property is accessed as a list iterator in a for loop.
+On each loop, the next Image object is accessed and inside the loop the code prints the name and label of the corresponding Image object.

+        images = Images(['1_100.jpg', '2_100.jpg', '3_100.jpg'], [1, 2, 3])
+        for image in images.images:
+            print(image.name, image.label)

+        # will output:
+        # 1_100 1
+        # 2_100 2
+        # 3_100 3

+The builtin operators len() and [] are overridden in the Images class.
+The len() operator will return the number of images, and the list (array) index operator [] will return the Image object at the corresponding index.
+Using the builtin operators, the above example can be alternately coded as:

+        for i in range(len(images)):
+            print(images[i].name, images[i].label)